-The most dangerous people to you (from a risk management perspective) are your own clients/wards/persons.
-These are the people you are charged with serving/protecting.
-A close second are family meambers or other “interested persons” who may disagree with your methods.
+The most dangerous people to you (from a risk management perspective) are your own clients.
+These are the people you are charged with serving.
 The best time to protect yourself against “that client” or “that file” (you know – the one above all others that you have anxiety about) is before you take the file.

-If no conflict is present, a Fiduciary can proceed to decide if they wish to take on the new Client.
-(2) When deciding to take on a new assignment, again ask yourself: “is this something I want to do/a person I want to work with?”
-Here is a short list of basic “self-audit” risk management questions that a Fiduciary should ask:
+If no conflict is present, a practitioner can proceed to decide if they wish to take on the new Client.
+When deciding to take on a new assignment, again ask yourself: “is this something I want to do/a person I want to work with?”
+Here is a short list of basic “self-audit” risk management questions that a practitioner should ask:

 The answers to these questions will help determine whether a new client poses an unreasonable risk to the practitioner.
 See also the risk management “checklist” we have formulated.
 We loaded the checklist online so that it can be updated with suggestions from professional fiduciaries.
 Please email email@example.com and/or firstname.lastname@example.org with any such suggestions.